Snapdragon 747: Design

 The Snapdragon 747 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
 It has a masthead sloop rig, a raked stem, a plumb transom, a skeg-mounted rudder controlled by a tiller and fixed twin keels or an optional fin keel.
 It displaces 3700 lb and carries 1550 lb of ballast.

 The boat has a draft of 2.50 ft with the standard twin keels and 3.50 ft with the optional fin keel.

 The boat is fitted with a Japanese Yanmar YS 8 diesel engine for docking and manoeuvring.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, an L-shaped settee in the main cabin and an aft quarter berth on the starboard side.
 The galley is located on the starboard side just aft of the bow cabin.
 The head is located just aft of the bow cabin on the port side.

-Operational history

 The boat is supported by an active class club, the Snapdragon, Mirage and Invaders Association.